dylanaraps/pure-bash-bible/README.md

 ```

-## Trim all white-space from string and truncate spaces.
+## Trim all white-space from string and truncate spaces

 This is an alternative to `sed`, `awk`, `perl` and other tools.
 The
 function below works by abusing word splitting to create a new string